thombashi/pytablewriter/README.rst

     - ``pip install pytablewriter[sqlite]``
 - TOML
     - ``pip install pytablewriter[toml]``
-- All of the extra dependencies
+- Install all of the optioanal dependencies
     - ``pip install pytablewriter[all]``

 Install from PPA (for Ubuntu)